|

 Eddie Griffin (2007), widely considered the nation's No. 1 basketball player in 2000 while playing for Roman Catholic High, died in Houston, Texas, of injuries suffered in a car crash.
 HERE

-Don Graham (2009) the winningest varsity coach in Pennsylvania history (801-436).
+Don Graham (2009) the top varsity coaches in Pennsylvania history (801-436).
 He was 83, he coached for 53 years, HERE

 Jason Haslam, Bucks County Courier Times sports writer only age 28, who battled a brain tumor, HERE

-Justin Fisher Henry, 2004, Lewistown High School athlete who lettered in both football and basketball at the University of Rhode Island was struck by lightning in Corolla, North Carolina.
+Justin Fisher Henry (2004), Lewistown High School athlete who lettered in both football and basketball at the University of Rhode Island was struck by lightning in Corolla, North Carolina.
 HERE

 Steve Honzo (1996) NCAA basketball referee from Palmerton who officiated NCAA Final 4 Championship Games in 1965 (UCLA over Michigan), 1966 (Texas Western over Kentucky), and 1968 (UCLA over North Carolina).
 HERE

-Les Keiter, Apr.
-16, 2009 -he was an announcer for Big 5 basketball in Philadelphia, HERE
+Les Keiter, (Apr.
+16, 2009) -he was an announcer for Big 5 basketball in Philadelphia, HERE

 Jeep Kelly - "a star for Schenley that won the PIAA championship in 1971 and the best to ever come out of the Pittsburgh area."
 HERE